Do you like musicals?

 So wasn’t sure what I’d make of Hairspray, part of the Broadway Series playing at Centre the in Square.
 Would I be transported, or sighing as yet another song stopped everything dead?

 Not having seen the original movie, the movie remake, nor any other version of this play live, I have to say, I thought this was fantastic.
 (And so did Jean which, trust me, is high praise.)
-The swing dancing was top-notch and a lot of fun to watch; the very good-natured plot moved along swiftly; the tiny lead actress had a serious set of chops; and many characters—particularly that of her best friend—were just comic gold.
+The swing dancing was top-notch and a lot of fun to watch; the very good-natured plot moved along swiftly; the tiny lead actress had a serious set of chops; and many characters—particularly that of the best friend—were just comic gold.

-I will recognize that the lead actress was not quite as good a dancer as the part requires, and that a couple of the slower numbers in the second half did seem a little–slow.
-Overall, though, no matter.
+I will recognize that the lead actress was not quite as good a dancer as the part requires, and that a couple of the slower numbers in the second half did seem a little—slow.
+Overall, however, no matter.
 I went in sleepy and grumpy and emerged upbeat and smiling.
 That’s a fine musical in my book.